-Doctaly Assist is a market leading Remote Patient Monitoring platform, built from the ground up with support and guidance from leading Professors, Clinicians and Research Professionals at King’s College, King’s Health Partners, Imperial College, Oxford University and South East London CCG to develop and refine our patient friendly chatbot and supporting algorithms.
+Doctaly Assist is a market leading Remote Patient Monitoring platform, built from the ground up with support and guidance from leading Clinicians and Researchers at Clinical Effectiveness Southwark, King’s College London, King’s Health Partners, Imperial College London and South East London CCG to develop and refine our patient friendly chatbot and supporting algorithms.

 Our unique chatbot functionality, bespoke to the NHS, provides NHS clinicians with a valuable tool to easily and efficiently support their patients with a wide variety of Long Term Conditions (LTCs), including asthma, diabetes, hypertension, COPD and Mental Health problems.
 We are also currently providing a Covid-19 specific version of the platform to NHS patients, as part of the UK response to Coronavirus.